Noisy Computing of the Threshold Function: Introduction

 \subsection{Related Work}

-The noisy computation of the threshold-$k$ function has primarily been investigated with a focus on the special case of $k=1$, i.e., the \orn function.
-Early investigations into the noisy computation of the \orn function can be traced back to studies in circuit theory with noisy gates~\cite{dobrushin1977lower, dobrushin1977upper, von1956probabilistic, pippenger1991lower, gacs1994lower} and noisy decision trees~\cite{evans1998average, reischuk1991reliable}.
-For the more general case of arbitrary $k$, the noisy computation of the threshold-$k$ function was initially explored in the seminal work by Feige et al.\ on noisy computing~\cite{feige1994computing}.
-Subsequent investigations extended this study to the context of noisy broadcast networks \cite{kushilevitz2005computation}.
-In the noise model we consider, the best-known upper and lower bounds for the required number of queries to achieve a desired error probability $\delta$ are attributed to Feige et al.~\cite{feige1994computing}.
+\begin{sloppypar} The noisy computation of the $\sfth_k$ function has primarily been investigated with a focus on the special case of $k=1$, i.e., the \orn function.
+Early investigations into the noisy computation of the \orn function can be traced back to studies in circuit theory with noisy gates \citep{dobrushin1977lower, dobrushin1977upper, von1956probabilistic, pippenger1991lower, gacs1994lower} and noisy decision trees \citep{evans1998average, reischuk1991reliable}.
+For the more general case of arbitrary $k$, the noisy computation of the $\sfth_k$ function was initially explored in the seminal work~\citep{feige1994computing} on noisy computing.
+Subsequent investigations extended this study to the context of noisy broadcast networks \citep{kushilevitz2005computation}.
+In the noise model we consider, the best-known upper and lower bounds for the required number of queries to achieve a desired error probability $\delta$ are attributed to~\citet{feige1994computing}.
 Their work characterizes the optimal order as $\Theta(n\log(k/\delta))$ for the number of queries required.
-In this work, we improve the known upper and lower bounds and provide an asymptotically tight characterization for the required number of queries.
+In this work, we improve the known bounds and provide an asymptotically tight characterization for the required number of queries. \end{sloppypar}

-Recently, there have been several notable efforts to precisely characterize the optimal number of queries with tight constant dependencies for various noisy computing tasks.
-In~\cite{wang2023noisy}, Wang et al.\ consider the problem of noisy sorting with pairwise comparisons, and provide upper and lower bounds for the required number of queries with a multiplicative gap of factor $2$.
-This gap is later closed in~\cite{gu2023optimal} by Gu and Xu.
-In a recent paper~\cite{zhu2023ormax}, tight bounds are established for two tasks including computing the \orn function of a binary sequence and \maxn function of a real sequence using pairwise comparisons.
+Recently, there have been several notable efforts to precisely characterize the optimal number of queries with tight constant dependencies for various noisy computing tasks. \citet{wang2024noisy} consider the problem of noisy sorting with pairwise comparisons, and provide upper and lower bounds for the required number of queries with a multiplicative gap of factor $2$.
+This gap is later closed by~\citet{gu2023optimal}.
+In a recent paper~\citep{zhu2023ormax}, tight bounds are established for two tasks including computing the \orn function of a binary sequence and \maxn function of a real sequence using pairwise comparisons.